Yes, Counselors, we included a page just for you.

 For an entering transfer student, the fall priority deadline is August 1 and the spring priority deadline is December 1.

 What is your scholarship process and deadline?

-An entering freshman wishing to be considered for academic scholarships must be admitted to the university by December 1.
+Any entering freshman wishing to be considered for academic scholarships must be admitted to the university by February 1st of their senior year.
 There is not a separate application; the admission application serves as your scholarship application.
-However, the Montevallo Ambassador Program Scholarship (M.A.P.S.) and the Montevallo Ambassador Leadership Scholarship (M.A.L.S.) do require a résumé and potential interview on campus.
+However, the Montevallo Ambassador Program Scholarship (M.A.P.S.) requires a résumé and potential interview on campus.
 Please visit the Scholarships page to learn more.